CRiginos1/UQ_BIOL3310/README.md

 ### Wish list of code needs:

-- Tree manipulation and retrieval
+- Tree manipulation and retrieval - posted in HOW To folder

-- How to measure phylogenetic signal, rate of change (Blomberg's K)
+- How to measure phylogenetic signal, rate of change (Blomberg's K) - posted in HOW To folder

 - past and present data